 Canada is among the OECD countries that spend the most on health care.
 Ottawa’s health care transfers to the provinces have more than doubled since 2006, from $20 billion to $43 billion in 2021-22, with nothing to show for it.

 The fundamental problem is that we are the only developed country where the government has a monopoly on medically required care.
 All other OECD countries have mixed private-public systems and (with the exception of the United States) universal systems that guarantee citizens equal access.

 Patients in these countries have a lot more choice than Canadians.
 They can be treated in public or private hospitals, with the government or their private insurance paying for the treatment.
 Wait times are non-existent or very short, and nobody is denied care because of low income.

 It is up to the provinces to implement reforms in line with the more efficient and less costly mixed universal systems of other developed countries.
-Throwing more federal money at the problem is not the right approach.
+Throwing more federal money at the problem, as all the other parties are proposing, is not the right approach.
 On the contrary, it is part of the problem.
 Provincial governments will never make the tough decisions if they can always blame Ottawa for not sending enough money.
 We must end the current confusion over who does what and who is responsible for the problem.

 A People’s Party government will:

 - Replace the Canada Health Transfer cash payments with a permanent transfer of tax points of equivalent value to the provinces and territories, to give them a stable source of revenue.
 In practice, Ottawa will give up its Goods and Services Tax (GST), and let provincial and territorial governments occupy this fiscal room.
-In 2019-20, the GST is expected to bring in $40 billion in revenues, the same amount currently transferred by Ottawa.
+In 2021-22, the GST is expected to bring in $41 billion in revenues, almost the same amount currently transferred by Ottawa.